Cesare (manga): Manga

 Cesare was written and illustrated by Fuyumi Soryo and supervised by Dante scholar Motoaki Hara.
 The manga premiered in the No. 17 issue of Kodansha's seinen (young men's) manga magazine Morning in March 2005.
 It was serialized irregularly and, at one point, went on a four-year hiatus that lasted from October 2014 to November 15, 2018.
 The manga ended after 16 years of serialization in the No. 52 issue of Morning on November 25, 2021.
 Its chapters were collected into 13 tankōbon (compiled volumes) published by Kodansha's KC Deluxe imprint from October 23, 2006, to January 21, 2022.
 Cesare has also been published in Italian by Star Comics and French by Ki-oon.

+A side story manga, titled Canzoniere, began serialization on the Morning Two website on February 27, 2025.

 Volume list

 Stage musical

 On June 14, 2019, Kodansha announced a stage musical adaptation of the manga directed by Yūna Koyama, with a script written by Kōichi Ogita and a score composed by Ken Shima.
 The musical's cast included Akinori Nakagawa as Cesare Borgia, Shuntarō Miyao as Miguel da Corella, Ryo Matsuda and Taiki Yamazaki (double cast) as Angelo da Canossa, Tetsuya Bessho as Rodrigo Borgia, Kōjirō Oka as Giuliano della Rovere, Haruki Kiyama as Raffaele Riario, Takuya Kon as Lorenzo de' Medici, Masaaki Fujioka as Dante Alighieri, and Daisuke Yokoyama as the Holy Roman Emperor Henry VII, among others.
 The musical was originally scheduled to run at the Meiji-za theater in Tokyo from April 13 to May 11, 2020.
 However, on April 8, 2020, the production canceled all shows due to the COVID-19 pandemic.
 Nakagawa hosted a 90-minute concert at the Meiji-za on July 11 and July 12, 2020, after the theater re-opened.
 The concert featured six songs from the Cesare musical and other songs from Nakagawa's career.
 The musical was finally performed in 2023, with some cast changes.
 The 2023 performances featured Kenchi Tachibana as Miguel da Corella.
 Ryotaro Akazawa replaced Matsuda as Angelo da Canossa, but Yamazaki did return.